schollz/spotifydownload/README.md

 ## Todo

+- [ ] Remove leftover .webm things in the folder
 - [ ] Store `index.js` in the code and write it to disk whenever it will be used
 - [x] Store bearer key for multiple uses, and discard when it stops working
 - [x] Check the api for the update getsong